 What Kodaikanal Teaches

 Coaker's Walk in the cloud.
 The pine forest in the mist.
 The Pillar Rocks floating above nothing.
 These aren't attractions.
-They're conditions — weather events that the town wraps itself around.
+They're conditions — weather events the town wraps itself around.